If you buy something through a link on this page, we may earn a small commission. How this works.

-Some people develop tension headaches after staring at a computer screen for long hours or driving for long periods.
-Cold temperatures may also trigger a tension headache in some people.
+Some people develop tension headaches after staring at a computer screen for a long time or after driving for long periods.
+Cold temperatures may also trigger a tension headache.

 - eye strain